 RESPONSIBLE TO: Youth Program Director

-LifeBridge Community Services is looking to fill a Case Manager/Instructor position in the Youth Department for 35 hours a week.
-This position is responsible for providing youth development services to youth served in the LifeBridge Youth Unit’s Pathways to Justice program and to act as the primary contact for the youth and family who have been identified to receive support service by the Youth Unit.
+This position is a part-time, temporary position up to 19 hours per week, through September 30, 2019.
+The position requires that the desirable candidate be responsible for providing development services to youth served in the LifeBridge Youth Unit’s Pathways to Justice (PJC) Program and to act as the primary contact for the youth and family who have been identified to receive support service by the Youth Department.
 Other primary responsibilities will include delivering curriculum-based training to youth and young adults, per the guidelines of specific grants or initiative.
 The curriculum may include soft skill development and remedial education.
 The incumbent will provide instruction, case management services, intensive support services and coordinate services throughout the participant’s program enrollment.

 - Coordinate case management services for youth and facilitate opportunities for family involvement.